What is EICR certificate?

 - A qualification covering the current version of the wiring regulations (BS 7671)

 - A qualification covering the periodic inspection, testing and certification of electrical installations.

-- At least two years of experience in carrying out periodic inspection and testing.
+- At least two years of experience in carrying out periodic inspections and testing.

 Using someone on NAPIT’s Electrical Inspector register ensures that the above criteria are met.